vmware-archive/octant/site/_posts/2020-11-19-octant-2020-community-survey-summary.md

 ---
 title: "Octant 2020 Community Survey Results"
-image: /img/posts/2020/10/19/community-survey-banner.png
+image: /img/posts/2020/11/19/survey-results-banner.png
-excerpt: Summary of the community survey results
+excerpt: After launching our first Octant community survey, we want to share some of the insights we’ve gathered from your responses
 author_name: Isha Bagha
 author_avatar: /img/contributors/isha-bagha.jpg
 categories: ['kubernetes']
 tags: ['survey']
 ---

 Not too long ago, we set out to learn more about the Octant community.
 To do so, we shared the first [Octant Community survey](/octant-community-survey) and received 13 responses.
-It’s not a vast number of data points, but we were able to find patterns on how Octant is used and how it could be improved.
+It’s not a vast sample size, but we were able to find patterns on how Octant is used and how it could be improved.
 Here, we want to share our findings.

 #### Methodology